Romantic Trsteno, Croatia. The Pristine Adriatic Coast

 Kinga, witty and on the beam as always, quickly granted him with the Hotass nickname which henceforth stuck.

 Back to Trsteno, it is just the two of us walking the gardens.
 I don’t have a clue where everybody else is, and I couldn’t care less.
 We can thank them that they were too lazy to walk up here.
 The magnificent gardens that witnessed over five centuries of history are ours to explore and enjoy.

-We both wonder how come the war caused minimal damage to this beautiful place while munching on figs picked from an old gnarly tree.
+We both wonder how the war caused minimal damage to this beautiful place while munching on figs picked from an old gnarly tree.
 We can’t have enough of this green paradise suspended over the infinite blue sprinkled with even more green.
 And we won’t stop kissing on the terrace where Olena will have her lavish table set for Sansa Stark years later.

 I shouldn’t even have to write a lot about Trsteno.
 The series that made it famous had probably sent the tourists here in droves.